Dental & Oral Health Screening

 Screening and Assessment

-For children who receive oral health screening from programs like Early Intervention, the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), or Early Head Start, medical homes may choose to limit screening to questions about feeding problems and continue with anticipatory guidance.
+For children who receive oral health screening from programs like Early Intervention, the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), or Early Head Start, medical homes may choose to limit screening to questions about feeding problems, but should continue with anticipatory guidance including feeding habits.
 (Listings for these programs can be found below under Referrals and Services.)

 Anticipatory Guidance